mijailmariano/git-ssh-setup/README.md

     cd <repository-directory>
     ```

-2. **Run the Script**
+2. **From Repo Directory, Run:**
     ```bash
     python3 setupSSH.py
     ```

 3. **Follow Prompts to Create Your SSH Key**

-### What It Does
+## What It Does

-Follow the prompts to enter your email address, which will be associated with your new SSH key.
-The script handles the rest, including:

-- Links your email to your new SSH key
+- [x] Links your email to your new SSH key
-- Creates a  SSH key pair
+- [x] Creates an SSH key pair in your home directory (~/.ssh/):
+  - Private key: File without .pub extension (keep this secret)
+  - Public key: File with .pub extension (this is added to GitHub)
+- [x] Will print your public key for easy copying
-- Prints terminal instructions to add your public key to GitHub or other Git services
+- [x] Prints instructions to add your public key to GitHub or other Git services

-### Config Notes

-- **Private Key**: The file without the `.pub` extension.
-- **Public Key**: The `.pub` file, which you should add to your Git service account.
+<u>**To add your key to GitHub:**</u>
+  1. Copy the displayed public key (content of the .pub file)
+  2. Go to GitHub > Settings > SSH and GPG keys > New SSH key
+  3. Paste your public key into the "Key" field and save

+**Remember:** to never share your private key.
+The public key (.pub file) is safe to share and is what you add to GitHub.

 ## Additional Setup Instructions

-### Configure SSH for Multiple Keys
+### Configuration for Multiple SSH Keys

 If you have multiple keys and need to specify which to use with GitHub: